heroku/scala-getting-started/README.md

 ## Documentation

-For more information about using Ruby on Heroku, see these Dev Center articles:
+For more information about using Scala on Heroku, see these Dev Center articles:

 - [Scala on Heroku](https://devcenter.heroku.com/categories/scala)